 BVVA staff utilizes Apex online curriculum to deliver engaging and rigorous courses to students in grades 6, 7 and 8.
 Students will meet with PYLUSD credentialed teachers specially trained in online learning either virtually or in-person at least twice per week.
 Watch this video to find out more!

 Does my student need to attend in person?

 No, students at Buena Vista Virtual Academy will not be required to participate in regular attendance at the school site.
 However, daily office hours will be available for your student to attend if they might benefit from in-person support.
 Students and parents will be required to attend annual enrollment meetings and state testing.
-Enrollment meetings may be virtual in 2020 due to Covid-19.
+Enrollment meetings may be virtual.

 Can my student return to a traditional school?

 Yes, we recommend students who choose to return to traditional schools do so at a quarter or semester to help ensure continuity of coursework.

 Where will the school be located?

 The Middle School program, serving 6th, 7th and 8th-grade students will be located at 4999 Casa Loma in Yorba Linda, the previous site of La Entrada High School, however, students may choose to participate 100% online.

 How do I enroll my child?